fudanzhouxiaotian/viral-marketing/README.md

-# julia code for Viral Marketing Project
+# julia code for Viral Marketing in Social Networks with Competing Products